 The inertia of the rocket

-Since there is no friction in outer space, stopping a moving rocket's engine does not stop it immediately.
-When the rocket's engine stops, the rocket continues to move forward according to the law of inertia.
+Since there is no friction in outer space, stopping a rocket's engine in motion does not stop it immediately.
+When the rocket's engine is stopped, the rocket continues to move forward according to the law of inertia.
 To stop the rocket, you have to get a reaction force by sending something forward in the direction it is going forward.